Nevada regulators to fine Wynn Resorts over sex allegations

-LAS VEGAS (AP) — Nevada gambling regulators say they will fine Wynn Resorts after an investigation found former executives failed on multiple occasions to investigate allegations of sexual misconduct against former CEO and founder Steve Wynn.
+LAS VEGAS (AP) — Nevada gambling regulators announced a settlement Monday with casino mogul Steve Wynn’s former company over allegations that former executives failed on multiple occasions to investigate allegations of sexual misconduct against him.

-A complaint and settlement released Monday by the Nevada Gaming Control Board detailed at least seven allegations of misconduct by Wynn dating to 2005 where the board says former executives and managers failed to act.
+The Nevada Gaming Control Board detailed at least seven allegations of misconduct by Wynn dating to 2005 in which former executives and managers of Wynn Resorts became of aware of the claims but failed to act.
+The board also said Wynn’s conduct was “inappropriate and unsuitable” and violated company policies.

+Wynn resigned from his company in February 2018 and has denied allegations of misconduct.

 The control board’s settlement with Wynn Resorts does not revoke or limit its gambling license but requires the company to pay a fine.
-The amount will be set by the Nevada Gaming Commission.
+The amount will be set by the Nevada Gaming Commission, but it wasn’t immediately clear when that could occur.

-Wynn Resorts calls the settlement “an important remedial step” and says the company looks forward to finalizing the matter.

 Most Read Business Stories